 Mastering all the state rules and safe driving techniques don't happen overnight - so give yourself time to absorb all the new information.

-Even if all questions are carefully reviewed and verified, there is always a risk of errors.
-Let us know if you have found an error and we will correct it!
-(The link below opens in a new tab or window!)
+Even if all test questions and answers are carefully reviewed and verified against the Illinois Rules of the Road and State laws, there is always a risk of errors in a test when rules change.
+Let us know if you find something we have missed in our practice tests and we will correct it!

 There are many articles on driversprep.com that can help you learn more.